 Source of the Controversy

 Cost and healthfulness are the main sources of contention surrounding organic foods.
-Organic farming can actually hinder the ability of poorer countries and individuals to feed themselves, since organic foods are more expensive because they fewer yields.
+Organic farming can actually hinder the ability of poorer countries and individuals to feed themselves, since organic foods are more expensive.
 This cost needs to be weighed against the possible long-term health affects of ingesting pesticides and GMOs.

 Arguments for Organic Foods